What is microsuction?

 The 9 Steps of Microsuction

-The aim of the Microsuction procedure is to safely and gently clean the ear canal of earwax and other debris.
+The aim of the ear suction procedure, called Microsuction, is to safely and gently clean the ear canal of earwax and other debris.

 There are generally nine steps in the procedure and it usually takes fifteen to twenty minutes to complete.